-6. WORK PLAN (Appendix H): uploaded into SOAR
+8. WORK PLAN (Appendix F)

 This chart details the steps and tasks required to actualize the capital assets project.
-It specifies who will plan, implement and manage the project; when and in what sequence the activities will occur, and which personnel and resources will be needed to carry out the project.
+It specifies who will plan, implement and manage the project; when and in what sequence the activities will occur, and which personnel and resources will be need to carry out the project.